Skip to content

 airbase configure Interactive project configuration

-airbase build Build container image
+airbase container build Build container image

-airbase deploy Deploy application
+airbase container deploy Deploy application

-airbase destroy Remove deployment
+airbase container destroy Remove deployment

 airbase login